Judith of Flanders: Controversial second marriage

 Asser's additional comment on the "great disgrace" was not reflected in contemporary Frankish records.
-His assertion that marriage is contrary to even pagan practice is refuted by the marriage of Eadbald, King of Kent (died 640) to his father's widow Emma of Austrasia in 616.
+His assertion that such a marriage is contrary to even pagan practice is refuted by the marriage of Eadbald, King of Kent (died 640) to his father's widow Emma of Austrasia in 616.
 Judith was still childless when Æthelbald died on 20 December 860, after a reign and marriage of two and a half years.